 - Students are able to (1) apply engineering synthesis and design processes relevant to mechanical engineering; (2) seek out the requirements and associated resources to assess the scope, dimensions, scale of effort and indicative costs of a complex engineering project; (3) apply technical knowledge, appropriate tools and problem solving skills to achieve a desired outcome to satisfy user requirements; (4) apply project management tools and processes to the planning and execution of a design project; (5) conduct oneself in a professional manner; (6) critically analyse design inputs, processes and outputs; (7) locate and evaluate relevant standards and technical literature; (8) use discourse conventions relevant to the discipline; (9) communicate clearly, effectively and appropriately using written, oral and visual means; and (10) contribute to and/or manage a complex engineering project activity, as a member and/or leader of an engineering team.

-- Typically this unit is assessed in the following ways: (1) weekly practice; (2) quizzes; and (3) project reports.
+- Indicative assessments in this unit are as follows: (1) weekly practice; (2) quizzes; and (3) project reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Andrew Guzzomi

 - enrolment in the Master of Professional Engineering (Mechanical Engineering specialisation) and MECH5502 Analysis and Design of Machine Components; for pre-2012 courses: completion of 26 points of engineering units

 - MECH4429 Applied Engineering Thermodynamics and GENG5505 Project Management and Engineering Practice; for pre-2012 courses: none

 - Advisable prior study: